-Effective April 1, 2021 - fifteen (15) personal leave hours per calendar year.
+Effective January 1, 2023 and on each January 1 thereafter - all regular full-time and part-time employees will receive fifteen (15) personal leave hours per calendar year.

-Such personal days are subject to operational requirements and cannot be attached to other leaves of absence, including vacation and paid statutory holidays.
+Such personal days are subject to operational requirements and can be attached to other leaves of absence, including vacation and paid statutory holidays.